logikfabrik/uJet/docs/source/working_with_types.rst

 ******************
 Working with Types
 ******************
-uJet supports document types, media types, member types and data types.
+uJet supports document types and media types (including inheritance and composition), member types and data types.

 **Type Tracking**
 As of version 3.0.0.0 uJet supports type tracking.